fbpx

 President and Chief Executive Officer

-Nabeeha holds bachelor’s degrees in political science as well as journalism and mass communications from Kansas State University and dual master’s degrees in international affairs and public health from Columbia University.
+Born in Pakistan and raised in Mexico, Nabeeha holds bachelor’s degrees in political science, and journalism and mass communications from Kansas State University and dual master’s degrees in international affairs and public health from Columbia University.
 Nabeeha is based in Washington, D.C., where she resides with her family.

 Neeraja Bhavaraju